Lemon Juice And Acne: A Deadly Topical Treatment Which Burns And Irritates Human Skin

 This post contains affiliate links from which I earn a commission.
 Click here to read my affiliate policy.

-This is the most treacherous group of all to explore.
-You have the likes of toothpaste, said to dry angry pimples out superbly but actually full of inflammatory chemicals.
+Home remedies can be a treacherous group to explore for an acne sufferer.
+You have the likes of toothpaste, said to dry angry pimples out superbly, but actually full of inflammatory chemicals.
 You have baking soda masks, an old favourite for acne which is actually way too alkaline for healthy skin.

 But then you have things like pomegranate.
 I long claimed that its compounds would be beneficial when applied topically, and it’s now official according to this study.